opendr-eu/opendr/docs/reference/face-recognition.md

 This method is used to save a trained model.
 Provided with the path '/my/path/' (absolute or relative), it creates the directory, if it does not already exist.
 Inside this folder, the model is saved as 'backbone.pth' and the metadata file as "backbone.json".
 If the directory already exists, the existing .pth and .json files are overwritten.

-If [`self.optimize`](#LightweightOpenPoseLearner.optimize) was run previously, it saves the optimized ONNX model in a similar fashion with an ".onnx" extension, by copying it from the self.temp_path it was saved previously during conversion.
+If [`self.optimize`](#FaceRecognitionLearner.optimize) was run previously, it saves the optimized ONNX model in a similar fashion with an ".onnx" extension, by copying it from the self.temp_path it was saved previously during conversion.

 Parameters:
-- **path**: *str*
+- **path**: *str, default=None*
-  Path to save the model, including the filename.
+  Path to save the model.

----
 #### `FaceRecognitionLearner.load`
 ```python
 FaceRecognitionLearner.load(self, path)